marvelbark2/ryo-js/readme.md

         - stream: Created stream, like readStream
         - length: Stream length (without reading it)
     * You can build versionable apis where you can name file like **service@1|2|...|n.(js|ts)**.
 Client-side, pass in http request header, a version as value for the key **X-API-VERSION**
+    * GraphQL endpoints (Still fixing subscriptions): You can build many graphql endpoint with separated schema by naming the route with this extension .gql.(ts | js)

 * Websockets: naming the file in src folder with ".ws.js" suffix:
     - Return object match uWebSockets.js documentation